Piecewise Strong Convexity of Neural Networks: Theoretical Results

 \begin{definition} For a fixed neural network architecture with $H$ hidden layers, and $r>0$ satisfying

 define the open set $U(\lambda, \theta)$, where $\lambda> \theta >0$, by

 \end{definition} If we restrict to the norm ball $B(R) = \{ W \in \RR^m \mid \norm{W}_* \leq R\}$, we have

 Thus, $U(\lambda,\theta) \cap B(R)$ contains all points in $B(R)$ obtaining training error below the threshold given in \eqref{eq:Uinterp}; this is the inclusion referred to in Theorem \ref{the:maintheorem}.
-The set $U(\lambda,\theta)$ is always non-empty, as it contains an open neighbourhood of $0 \in \RR^m$.
+The set $U(\lambda,\theta)$ is non-empty provided $H>1$, as it contains an open neighbourhood of $0 \in \RR^m$.
 Further, $U(\lambda,\theta)$ contains all points $W$ obtaining zero training error, if these points exist; \cite{ZBHRV2016} gives some sufficient conditions on the network architecture for obtaining zero training error.
 Lemma \ref{lem:allglobalmin} gives conditions under which $U(\lambda,\theta)$ contains all global minimizers of $\ellam$. \begin{lemma} Let $\epsilon = \inf_{W \in \RR^m} \ellam(W)$.
 If then there exists $\theta$ such that $U(\lambda, \theta)$ contains all global minimizers of $\ellam$. \end{lemma} Lemma \ref{lem:allglobalmin} is proved in the supplementary materials.
 It follows since the term $\ell(W)^{1/2}\norm{W}_*^{H-1}$ is roughly bounded by $\ellam(W)$.
-Theorem \ref{the:piecewisestrongconvexity} shows that we can characterise $\ellam$ on $U(\lambda,\theta)$.
+Observe that by evaluating $\ellam (W)$ at $W = 0$, we get the inequality